CY3ERF0X/backendTask-Atlan/Readme.md

 ![Atlan-Logo](static/atlan.png)

 Atlan is a data democratization company that helps teams collaborate frictionlessly on data projects.This is a internship task for a Backend Developer Internship where the task given is to build a solution for providing large scale concurrency in long running tasks.
 In this case A long running task is a csv file that consists of 1-2 million records.
 These records have to parsed and indexed into a Database concurrently.
 The solution provided should be able to terminate running tasks and restart the task.
+Even used container orchestration for parallel computing

 ## Features